Shofar blowing

-The blowing of the shofar (תקיעת שופר, /he/) is a ritual performed by Jews on Rosh Hashanah.
+The blowing of the shofar (תקיעת שופר, /he/) is a ritual performed by Israelites on Rosh Hashanah.
+It was a commandment given by God to the Israelites.
 The shofar is a musical horn, typically made of a ram's horn.
-Jewish law requires that the shofar be blown 30 times on each day of Rosh Hashanah, and by custom it is blown 100, 101 or 102 times on each day.
+The Jewish law added requirements that the shofar be blown 30 times on each day of Rosh Hashanah, and by custom it is blown 100, 101 or 102 times on each day.

 Speak unto the children of Israel, saying: In the seventh month, in the first day of the month, shall be a solemn rest unto you, a memorial proclaimed with the blast of horns, a holy convocation.

 Modern practice

 Initially, the blasts made by the ram's horn were blown during the first standing prayer (Amidah) on the Jewish New Year, but by a rabbinic edict, it was enacted that they be blown only during the Mussaf-prayer, because of an incident that happened, whereby congregants who blew the horn during the first standing prayer were suspected by their enemies of staging a war-call and were massacred.
 Even though the underlining motive for the rabbinic enactment was no longer prevalent in ensuing generations, their enactment still stands and is practised by all Jewish communities to this very day, to blow the ram's horn only during the Mussaf-prayer.